instructure/instructure-ui/packages/ui-code-editor/src/components/CodeEditor/README.md

 ---
 describes: CodeEditor
 ---
+### Code layout

-The CodeEditor component can be used to display code.
+The CodeEditor component can be used to display code via the `defaultValue` prop.

 ```js
 ---